Darshan0902/Introduction-to-Seaborn/summarized code.md

 # Introduction to Data Visualization with Seaborn

-Seaborn is a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
+<h1>_Seaborn is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics._</h1>

 ```